borg286/exoria/index.md

 ![image alt text]({{ site.url }}/public/1oDoqFSny61tSQxEXLouug_img_2.png)

 * The other structure is a small Roots 2 setup.
-No major loot like the botania area, but you will need the rune stone..
-Both structures should also have a waystone (which you can mine), allowing easy teleport access.
+No major loot like the botania area, but you will need the rune f

 * There are also other Botania Portals out there for more Guilty Mana Pools.